apache/druid/docs/querying/query-context-reference.md

 ## Vectorization parameters

-The GroupBy and Timeseries query types can run in _vectorized_ mode, which speeds up query execution by processing batches of rows at a time.
+The GroupBy, Timeseries, TimeBoundary, and Scan (in MSQ only) query types can run in _vectorized_ mode, which speeds up query execution by processing batches of rows at a time.
 Not all queries can be vectorized.
-In particular, vectorization currently has the following
+In particular, vectorization currently has the following requirements:
-requirements:

 - All query-level filters must either be able to run on bitmap indexes or must offer vectorized row-matchers.
 These include `selector`, `bound`, `in`, `like`, `regex`, `search`, `and`, `or`, and `not`.